-Observations from the UW Huskies’ sixth practice of the spring
+Observations from the UW Huskies’ sixth football practice of the spring

 Injury issues

-Redshirt freshman outside linebacker Sav’ell Smalls, who played sparingly in scrimmage drills through the first week-plus of practice, worked more consistently with the starters opposite senior Ryan Bowman on Friday — even more so after junior standout Zion Tupuola-Fetui left with an ankle injury.
+Redshirt freshman outside linebacker Sav’ell Smalls, who played sparingly in scrimmage drills through the first week-plus of practice, worked more consistently with the starters opposite senior Ryan Bowman on Friday — even more so after junior standout Zion Tupuola-Fetui left because of an ankle injury.

-Elsewhere on the injury front, junior right tackle Victor Curne — who appeared to tweak something during Monday’s practice — sat out scrimmage drills for the second straight day.
+Elsewhere on the injury front, junior right tackle Victor Curne — who appeared to tweak something during Monday’s practice — sat out scrimmage drills for the second consecutive day.
 In his place, junior Matteo Mele and redshirt freshman Roger Rosengarten worked with the starters at right tackle.

 Junior cornerback Trent McDuffie also participated in individual drills but sat out the scrimmage sessions, allowing cornerbacks Elijah Jackson and Mishael Powell to slide in with the starters opposite junior Kyler Gordon.
 Likewise, senior safety Alex Cook was dressed for Friday’s practice but watched from the sideline.
 Redshirt freshman tight end Mason West and offensive lineman Gaard Memmelaar were in attendance but did not participate as well.